Informational only. Not medical advice.INFORMATIONAL PLATFORM ONLY — NOT MEDICAL ADVICE, DIAGNOSIS, OR TREATMENT

 Head-to-head comparison of PT-141 and Melanotan II — mechanism, dosing, side effects, legal status, and pricing.

-PT-141 (bremelanotide) is an FDA-approved melanocortin receptor agonist used to treat hypoactive sexual desire disorder (HSDD) in premenopausal women.
-It works centrally in the brain rather than peripherally on the vascular system.
+PT-141 (bremelanotide) is a cyclic heptapeptide melanocortin receptor agonist derived from melanotan II.
+It is FDA-approved as Vyleesi (2019) for hypoactive sexual desire disorder (HSDD) in premenopausal women only.
+It acts centrally through the melanocortin system rather than on peripheral vasculature.

 PT-141